adamharder/constant-file-system/README.md

 You can think of a CFS as a flat, read-only filesystem without folders, file permissions or timestamps.

-In keeping with the blobstore concept, the files are
+In keeping with the blobstore concept, the files exists as blobs of bytes at a named location.

 The format is as follows: